IMSY-DKFZ/htc/README.md

     ```bash
     PATH_HTC_RESULTS="~/htc/results" htc training --model image --config "models/image/configs/default"
     ```
-    However, this might get cumbersome or does not give you the flexibility you need.
+    However, this might get cumbersome or might not give you the flexibility you need.
-- Recommended if you cloned this repository (in contrast to simply installing it via pip): You can create a `.env` file in the repository root and fill it with your variables, for example:
+- Recommended if you cloned this repository (in contrast to simply installing it via pip): You can create a `.env` file in the repository root and add your variables, for example:
     ```bash
     export PATH_Tivita_HeiPorSPECTRAL=/mnt/nvme_4tb/HeiPorSPECTRAL
     export PATH_HTC_RESULTS=~/htc/results
     ```
 - Recommended if you installed the package via pip: You can create user settings for this application.
 The location is OS-specific.
 For Linux the location might be at `~/.config/htc/variables.env`.
 Please run `htc info` upon package installation to retrieve the exact location on your system.
-The content of the file is the same as the .env above.
+The content of the file is of the same format as of the `.env` above.

 After setting your environment variables, it is recommended to run `htc info` to check that your variables are correctly registered in the framework.

 ## Tutorials
 A series of [tutorials](./tutorials) can help you get started on the `htc` framework by guiding you through different usage scenarios.
-> 💡 The tutorials make use of our public HSI dataset HeiPorSPECTRAL.
+> 💡 The tutorials make use of our soon-to-be-public HSI dataset HeiPorSPECTRAL.
 If you want to directly run them, please download the dataset first and make it accessible via the environment variable `PATH_Tivita_HeiPorSPECTRAL` as described above.

 - As a start, we recommend to take a look at this [general notebook](./tutorials/General.ipynb) which showcases the basic functionalities of the `htc` framework.
 Namely, it demonstrates the usage of the `DataPath` class which is the entry point to load and process HSI data.
 For example, you will learn how to read HSI cubes, segmentation masks and meta data.
 Among others, you can use this information to calculate the median spectrum of an organ.
-- If you want to use our framework with your own dataset, it might be necessary to write a custom `DataPath` class so that you can find your images and annotations.
+- If you want to use our framework with your own dataset, it might be necessary to write a custom `DataPath` class so that you can load and process your images and annotations.
 We [collected some tips](./tutorials/CustomDataPath.md) on how this can be achieved.
 - You have some HSI data at hand and want to use one of our pretrained models to generate predictions?
 Then our [prediction notebook](./tutorials/CreatingPredictions.ipynb) has got you covered.
 - You want to use our pretrained models to initialize the weights for your own training?
-You can use the [PyTorch Hub](https://pytorch.org/hub/) for this.
 See the section about [pretrained models](#pretrained-models) below for details.
 - You want to use our framework to train a network?
-The [network training notebook](./tutorials/network_training/NetworkTraining.ipynb) will teach you everything you need using the example of a heart and lung segmentation network.
+The [network training notebook](./tutorials/network_training/NetworkTraining.ipynb) will show you how to achieve this on the example of a heart and lung segmentation network.
-- There is also a [notebook with low-level details](./tutorials/FileReference.ipynb) on our public HSI dataset.
-This is useful if you want to know more about the underlying data structure.
-Or maybe you stumbled upon a file and want to know how to read it.
 - If you are interested in our technical validation (e.g. because you want to compare your colorchecker images with ours) and need to create a mask to detect the different colorchecker fields, you might find our automatic [colorchecker mask creation pipeline](./htc/utils/ColorcheckerMaskCreation.ipynb) useful.

 We do not have a separate documentation website for our framework yet.
 However, most of the functions and classes are documented so feel free to explore the source code or use your favorite IDE to display the documentation.
 If something does not become clear from the documentation, feel free to open an issue!